 This is a guest post by Nick, husband of Jean and dad of Nori.
-See our previous post here about traveling with a newborn from when Nori was 2 months old.
+Read part 2 about the in-flight experience, and part 3 for tips on hotels & accommodations.
+You can also see our newborn travel post here about traveling with a 2-month old.
 While many of those tips and products still apply, here’s some updated tips now that she’s 8 months old!

 As I’m writing this, we’re 30,000 feet in the air in the middle of our 12th flight with Nori.
 You’re probably thinking “she must be a pretty good traveler if you’re writing a post on a plane with a baby, right?’
 Haha right.
 You should see Jean right now.
 The lady across the aisle is wondering why I’m typing this instead of helping my wife wrangle our feral squealing cat of a child.
 While flying with a baby is always going to be unpredictable, we’ve at least managed to find a few tricks that make it feel easier.
 But these are just tips that helped us—your baby mileage may vary.